KangSK-KAIST/Quiz_Template_pandoc/test.md

 #.
 I figured it was okay for her to (sip / chop) my wine even if it was not good manners.
 #.
 At the party, John asked Mary whether she wanted to take some (circumstances / refreshments).
 #.
 Is co-teaching a (seasoning / fad) or the future for teaching students with disabilities?
 #.
-Choosing a(n) (occupation / beverage) is one of the most important decisions you make in your
+Choosing a(n) (occupation / beverage) is one of the most important decisions you make in your life.
-life.
 #.
 Harsh working conditions were (cosmetic / prevalent) during the Industrial Revolution.
 #.
-What your (outfit / ingredient) looks like is important in choosing the right accessories.51
+What your (outfit / ingredient) looks like is important in choosing the right accessories.
 #.
 Scientists think that our brains (shrink / alter) two percent per decade.
 #.
 (Routine / Masculine) examination of the teeth is recommended at least every year.
 #.
 The magazine featured home-style Southern (cuisine / engagement) such as fried chicken.

+\ifanswer
+Answers: nutrition, sip, refreshments, fad, occupation, prevalent, outfit, shrink, Routine, cuisine
+\fi

 # \spade 다음 빈칸에 들어갈 **적절한** 말을 아래에서 찾아 쓰시오.